kartik2309/RLPack/README.md

   device: 'cuda'
   ```
   This config will train a dqn model in CUDA with rank-based prioritization.

+# Issues and bugs
+Please raise an issue on GitHub to report a bug.
+Pull Requests can be raised after discussion on the raised issue.

 # License
 RLPack is released under [MIT LICENSE](LICENSE.md).

-Please raise an issue on GitHub to report a bug.
-Pull Requests can be raised after discussion on the raise issue.